3 Things You Need To Know About Vertical Cracks

-Vertical foundation cracks can appear on newly constructed homes (1-2 years old) or older homes (2-20+ years) and can be a steppingstone towards serious issues down the road.
-Similarly to horizontal or stair stepping cracks found in the home, the foundation repair industry encounter these cracks daily and, in this post, we will provide for you 3 examples of vertical foundation cracks and what your best course of action is.
+Vertical foundation cracks can appear on newly constructed homes (1-2 years old) or older homes (2 to 20-plus years) and can be a stepping stone toward serious issues down the road.
+Similarly to horizontal or stair-stepping cracks found in the home, the foundation repair industry encounters these cracks daily, and in this post, we'll show three examples of vertical foundation cracks and what your best course of action is.

-We are including this on our list because it shows what a hairline vertical foundation crack can potentially progress into if underlying issues exist and if the necessary steps are not taken.
+We are including this on our list because it shows what a hairline vertical foundation crack can progress into if underlying issues exist and if the necessary steps are not taken.
 A crack of this size is typically a sign of a structural issue, such as foundation settlement, and is commonly caused by differential settlement within the structure and movement within the soils beneath the home.
-This settlement and movement does not only show itself through vertical cracks.
-There are several other signs and indicators that point towards something being wrong, such as
+This settlement and movement do not only show themselves through vertical cracks.
+There are several other signs and indicators that point toward something being wrong, such as:

-- Gaps & Separation – Gaps and separation within various components can be found present, such as gaps around windows and door openings, separation in wood trim and molding, and separation between walls, ceilings, and floors.
+- Gaps and separations – Gaps and separations within various components can be found around windows and door openings, separation in wood trim and molding, and separation between walls, ceilings, and floors.

-As the homeowner, the best course of action in this situation is to call a trusted foundation repair company to diagnose the issue and bring applicable, and easy to understand solutions to the table.
+As the homeowner, the best course of action in this situation is to call a trusted foundation repair company to diagnose the issue and bring applicable and easy-to-understand solutions to the table.
 Lucky for you, Carolina Foundation Solutions is such a company.
-We present solutions that will remedy your issue after the conclusion of our FREE consultation/inspection of the property.
-Our main goal is to offer the best service bar none.
+We present solutions that will remedy your issue after the conclusion of our FREE inspection/inspection of the property.
+Our main goal is to offer the best service, bar none.
 This means we will respectfully educate you every step of the way and keep you well informed as we progress through the repair together.

-- Inadequate Preparation / Poor Construction – Unfortunately in some situations the poor soils can be a result of the proper steps not being taken during the initial construction of the home.
-This can consist of failure to properly test the existing soils, failure to properly compact the soils, and/or use of bad fill material.
+- Inadequate preparation/poor construction – Unfortunately, in some situations, the poor soils can be a result of the proper steps not being taken during the initial construction of the home.
+This can consist of failure to test the existing soils properly, failure to compact the soils, and/or use of bad fill material.

-Once a crack of this size is noticed the course of action you need to take is calling a trusted foundation repair company.
+Once a crack of this size has been noticed, the course of action you need to take is to call a trusted foundation repair company.
 Carolina Foundation Solutions specializes in providing permanent solutions, such as the installation of helical piers, to address your foundation settlement issues.
-Our team of certified installers will then come to your home and install the helical piers, consisting of hot dipped galvanized steel piles through the weak soil and down to a layer of strong stable soils.
+Our team of certified installers will then come to your home and install the helical piers, consisting of hot-dipped galvanized steel piles through the weak soil and down to a layer of strong, stable soils.
 CFS will then fasten steel underpinning brackets to the base of the foundation, which will transfer the loads of the structure through the helical piles down to the layer of stable soils.
-These systems will then provide the necessary support and prevent your home from any future movement/settlement.
+These systems will then provide the necessary support and prevent your home from any future movement and/or settlement.

-The key takeaway here is to be proactive instead of reactive when you notice a vertical foundation crack.
-The issue can only get worse over time resulting in more complicated and costly repairs.
+The takeaway here is to be proactive instead of reactive when you notice a vertical foundation crack.
+The issue can only get worse over time, resulting in more complicated and costly repairs.
 A strong foundation means a strong and safe home.
 CFS is a top-rated foundation repair company in the Carolinas that specializes in providing support for you and your family’s home when you need it most.
-When you encounter these issues give Carolina Foundation Solutions a call at 877-770-7050 or visit bit.ly/CFSConsult to schedule a FREE consultation today!